mborne/docker-devbox/kind/README.md

-# Kind with Ingress Controller and more...
+# Kind - Quickstart with Ingress Controller and more...

 Helper to create a local [Kubernetes in docker (kind)](https://kind.sigs.k8s.io/) cluster with Ingress, NetworkPolicy support (with canal or calico) and RWX PersistentVolume (with extraMounts).